Contributing

 Repository layout

-cmd/tinx: tinx entrypointinternal/cmd: Cobra command definitionsinternal/workspace: workspace manifests, sync, and shell filesinternal/oci: OCI packaging and installationinternal/runtime: shell and command executioninternal/state: tinx home statewebsite/docs/: Docusaurus source docstestdata/echo-provider: example provider fixture
+cmd/tinx: tinx entrypointinternal/cmd: Cobra command definitionsinternal/core: normalized package model and tool dependency planninginternal/parser: manifest normalization and multi-document parsinginternal/workspace: workspace manifests, sync, and shell filesinternal/oci: OCI packaging and installationinternal/runtime: environment assembly and process execution helpersinternal/runtimes: built-inoci,script, andlocalruntime pluginsinternal/state: tinx home statewebsite/docs/: Docusaurus source docstestdata/: provider fixtures, including legacy, multi-tool, inline, and managed-install examples

 Updating documentation